PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * send jobs to waiting when release/cache is missing
   * remove '' for |pilotOwners|
   * put cloud-boundary back to US
   * use SourcesPolicy.ALL_SOURCES for PD2P subscriptions